-Commercial areas such as shop premises, hairdressers, restaurants etc. are exempt from the requirements.
+Commercial areas making up more than 25% of the building area such as shop premises, hairdressers, restaurants etc. are exempt from the requirements.
 Please see the section "What can carry the Nordic Swan Ecolabel?".

 General scope of the material requirements